Laura Donnelly

 Laura Donnelly (born 24 June 1982) is an actress from Northern Ireland.
-She studied at the Royal Conservatoire of Scotland before her early roles on stage and screen.
-She is known for her collaborations with playwright Jez Butterworth acting in The River (2012, 2015), The Ferryman (2017–2019) and The Hills of California (2024).
-She is the recipient of a Laurence Olivier Award as well as a nomination for two Tony Awards.
+Known for her collaborations with playwright Jez Butterworth, Donnelly has appeared in the West End and Broadway productions of his plays The River (2012–2015), The Ferryman (2017–2019), and The Hills of California (2024).
+For her performance in The Ferryman, she won the Laurence Olivier Award for Best Actress and was nominated for the Tony Award for Best Actress in a Play.
+For The Hills of California, she won the Drama Desk Award and the Outer Critics Circle Award, and received additional Laurence Olivier Award and Tony Award nominations.